smitwaman/TerminalOnAndroid/README.md

    ```sh
    ./install-nethunter-termux
    ```
+ When asked to install new packages, type `Y` and enter.
 2. Enter the image that you want to install.
 We are going to install 2.
 3. The installation will take a while.
 When asked to delete `rootfs`, enter `N`.